eigerco/pallet-move/doc/design.md

 TODO: write here about the toolchain changes, ABI etc. - anything that can cause incompatibility with the existing contracts.

-Another important challenge is keeping the repository in sync state with the upstream and separating custom work from the main line, which can allow us to perform upgrades easily.
+Another critical challenge is keeping the repository in sync with the upstream and separating custom work from the main line, allowing us to perform upgrades efficiently.
 We aim to provide the least possible changes to the original codebase to provide a better upgrade experience and the ability to follow the mainline with all the language and feature updates.
-Of course, it will be not possible to keep everything separated from the main repository and therefore, some changes will be applied to the virtual machine itself.
+Of course, keeping everything separated from the main repository will not be possible.
+Therefore, some changes will be applied to the virtual machine itself.

 Our proposal involves creating a fork of the Move VM `main` repository branch and do the changes on different branches.
 It will allow us to keep a clean and easy way to import changes from the upstream and apply them to our work.
 Many changes that are not affecting the modified codebase will be able to merge instantly (eg. by rebasing our branches to the new main head).
 Only mainline changes touching our modified code need to be applied manually.